 Email Rich Buckley at: RichBuckley7@gmail.com for Rental Application Forms.
 We handle residential applications differently than industrial - commercial.
 If our office is not representing you or co-brokering the transaction, we respectfully reserve the right to not send out materials.

-	On Residential applications we use standard CAR Forms usually referred to a Tenant Screening Applications.
-The names change from time to time.
+On Residential applications we use standard CAR Forms usually referred to as Tenant Screening Applications.
+The form name changes from time to time.

 If we are leasing commercial or industrial we generally need to include business financials as well as personal financial creditworthiness information and if you are starting a new company, the landlord will often ask for a business plan with a two year to three year forecast monthly cash flow analysis.
 For a list of Residential and Retail Rentals available please do a Quick Search on our Home page, For an extensive list of Retail rentals and Industrial rentals, email me at: RichBuckley7@gmail.com and we'll help you.